 As a Ride Manager you can help others enjoy the benefits of cycling.
 There are two courses, this one (the traffic free Ride Manager course) and the Road Ride Manager course.

-The course builds on the knowledge and skills you gained from the Ride Supporter course.
-By the end of this course you'll be able to independently manage and lead rides on quiet roads and traffic free paths.
-The on road Ride Manager course gives you experience in managing a group of inexperienced riders through traffic.
+The course builds knowledge and skills so that by the end of this course you'll be able to independently manage and lead rides and session in contained areas such as parks and on site venues.
+The Ride Manager course gives you experience in managing a group of inexperienced riders in cycling and cycle use.

 The difference is your level and experience.
-If you are an experienced road rider, you will easily fit into the on road Ride Manager course.
+If you are an experienced road rider, you will easily fit into the Road Ride Manager course.
 Otherwise you may prefer the traffic free Ride Manager course.

 Please contact the Courses & Training Helpline to find out if this course is available for booking: 01483 238 337